-Preface to the 2022-2023 Dissertation Handbook 1
+Preface to the 2023-2024 Dissertation Handbook

 Revisions to the Dissertation Handbook 1

+Dissertation Handbook Format

-Dissertation Handbook Format 1
+Changes to the 2023-2024 Dissertation Handbook 1

 PART I INTRODUCTION TO RESEARCH IN MYTHOLOGICAL STUDIES 3

 Tradition and Innovation 4

 Tradition 4

 Innovation 4

 Imagining and Completing the Dissertation Process 4

 Imagining the Dissertation

 Tips to Help Students Get Through the Dissertation Process 6

-A. Developing a Research Subject and Question

-B. Finding Research Resources and Tracking References 6

-C. Establishing a Supportive Framework

-D. Working with your Committee and Handling Feedback

-PART II THREE TYPES OF DISSERTATIONS
+PART II THREE TYPES OF DISSERTATIONS 9

-Theoretical Dissertations
+Theoretical Dissertations 10

-Chapter 1
+Chapter 1 .
+10

-Chapter 2
+Chapter 2 .
+11

-Subsequent Chapters
+Subsequent Chapters .
+11

-Summary Chapter
+Summary Chapter .
+11

 Works Cited and Appendices

 Humanistic and Social Science Dissertations

-Qualitative Approaches: Phenomenological, Case, or Field Studies 12
+Qualitative Approaches: Phenomenological, Case, or Field Studies .
+12

-Chapter 1: Introduction, Review of Literature, Statement of Problem

-Chapter 2: Methodology

-Chapter 3: Results

-Chapter 4: Discussion 13

-Quantitative Approaches 13
+Quantitative Approaches .
+14

-Action Research and Participatory Research 14
+Action Research and Participatory Research

 Production Type Dissertations

-Support from Faculty 15
+Support from Faculty

-Special Equipment or Technical Needs 15
+Special Equipment or Technical Needs

-Special Expertise 15
+Special Expertise

-Content of the Theoretical Analysis 16
+Content of the Theoretical Analysis

-Length of the Theoretical Analysis 16
+Length of the Theoretical Analysis

-The Production Component 16
+The Production Component

 The Challenges of using Multiple Media

-Examples of Production Type Dissertations 17
+Examples of Production Type Dissertations

-Writing a Novel or Film Script 17

-Visual Art 18

-Multimedia Presentation 18

-Additional Possibilities 18

 PART III SEVEN STAGES OF DISSERTATION WRITING

 Step One: Writing the Concept Paper

+Definition of a Concept Paper

+Oral Consultation

+Remediating Unsatisfactory Grades

+The Role of Research Coordinator

+Prohibition of Joint Authorship

+Step Two: Dissertation Registration

+Advancing to Doctoral Candidate Status

+When to Register for Dissertation Writing

+First-Time Enrolment in Dissertation Writing .
+24